42f/LIBASM/readme.md

 # libasm

-School 42 project, meant to approach the basics of assembly with intel x86_64 syntax.
+[École 42 - project] First approach the basics of assembly language, with intel x86_64 syntax.
+This project reimplement some C standard functions.

 This lib contain basic functions of the libc :

 libc equivalents: